merbanan/rtl_433/README.md

 See [BUILDING.md](docs/BUILDING.md)

-Official [binary builds for Windows](https://bintray.com/chzu/dist/rtl_433) (32 and 64 bit) are available at Bintray.

 On Debian (sid) or Ubuntu (19.10+), `apt-get install rtl-433` for other distros check https://repology.org/project/rtl-433/versions

 On MacOS, `brew install rtl_433`.